kevzettler/kevzettler.github.com/data/posts/2015-06-07-rapid_local_development_vagrant_docker_node.md

 When we want to do development work, we run the container with the `-v` flag to mount our local code.
 The volume doesn't get attached until after our container has already been created.
 At that time, the `RUN` symlink exists; however, the `-v` option overrides everything in the container's `/srv/www/`, wiping out the `RUN` symlink.

 But wait!
 We have a 'Filesystem' symlink in our shared code.
 The volume respects this symlink and it routes internally to the container's filesystem.
 You don't necessarily have to commit the symlink to your repo like I was dong.
 You just need it around when you build the Docker image.
 I committed it because I kept forgetting.
 Try this out and let me know if you have a better solution to it.

-Thanks to [Gabrielle Nicolet](http://gabriellenicolet.com/) for editing this post.